WebAssembly/design/Rationale.md

-The table-based scheme for indirect function calls was motivated by the need to represent function pointers as integer values that can be stored into the linear memory, as well as to enforce basic safety properties such as a calling a function with the wrong signature does not destroy the safety guarantees of WebAssembly.
+The table-based scheme for indirect function calls was motivated by the need to represent function pointers as integer values that can be stored into the linear memory, as well as to enforce basic safety properties such as calling a function with the wrong signature does not destroy the safety guarantees of WebAssembly.
 In particular, an exact signature match implies an internal machine-level ABI match, which some engines require to ensure safety.